Ananap/FinalWebProject/README.md

   + Registration
 + User
   + Edit personal information in the profile
-  + View information about available flowers
-  + Search by filters
+  + Add items to basket, delete and update them
   + Make an order for specific date
   + View information about previous orders
 + Admin
   + Add new items
+  + Delete item
   + Edit items
   + Change status of an order